drmittelstein/oncotripsy/README.md

 ## How to Use

 The Keller-Miksis model is used to simulate the pressure amplification of an incident ultrasound signal as a function of initial bubble radius and distance from center of cavitating bubble.
-This is done through two steps: 1) Running Keller-Miksis simulation for all bubble radii, 2) Taking FFT of all bubble radius vs time datasets genreated
+This is done through two steps: 1) Running Keller-Miksis simulation for all bubble radii, 2) Taking FFT of all bubble radius vs time datasets generated

 ### Running Keller Miksis Simulation